fish-shell/fish-shell/doc_src/language.rst

 There are four kinds of variables in fish: universal, global, function and local variables.

 - Universal variables are shared between all fish sessions a user is running on one computer.
-They are stored in disk and persist even after reboot.
+They are stored on disk and persist even after reboot.
 - Global variables are specific to the current fish session.
 They can be erased by explicitly requesting ``set -e``.
 - Function variables are specific to the currently executing function.
 They are erased ("go out of scope") when the current function ends.
 Outside of a function, they don't go out of scope.
 - Local variables are specific to the current block of commands, and automatically erased when a specific block goes out of scope.
 A block of commands is a series of commands that begins with one of the commands ``for``, ``while`` , ``if``, ``function``, ``begin`` or ``switch``, and ends with the command ``end``.
 Outside of a block, this is the same as the function scope.